 Plus, I love that it’s a small business – always the preference to support.
 They have the very best customer service, and are currently having a sale where you get $40 off each bike.

 I listen to very few podcasts, but my friend Rachel’s 3 in 30 Podcast sharing 3 important takeaways for moms on different topics is an absolute gem.
 (I even had the pleasure of being on this episode!)

 Rachel created an absolutely beautiful Flecks of Gold motherhood journal to record special moments from each day.
 It’s such a tender way to recognize the good during days that sometimes feel overtaken by chaos and exhaustion.
 Plus, it’s a 3-year journal, so it’s so nice to be able to reflect back on those moments each year.
 It’s a perfect gift for any mom.

 Use the code PASSPORT10 for 10% off your order.

 We’ve used a lot of different advent calendars over the years, and this 25 Days of Christ one is one of my very favorites.
 It has beautiful, handmade wooden ornaments that accompany a scripture each day on one aspect of Christ’s ministry.
 There’s a lovely book that you can purchase with it that has a slightly longer (but still brief) lesson about the scripture, and there are also beautiful bags to store the ornaments.

-Use the code PASSPORT for 15% off your order.
+Use the code PASSPORT20 for 20% off your order.

 One of our favorite parts of travel is trying foods from around the world.
 It’s so fun seeing the different flavors and textures and learning about culture by way of our taste buds.